openshift/enhancements/enhancements/arbiter-clusters.md

   OpenShift deployments on purpose built hardware for a 2 + 1 configuration.
 - As an OpenShift cluster admin I want non-critical applications deployed to my 2 + 1 arbiter node cluster to not be scheduled to run on the arbiter node.
+- As an OpenShift cluster admin I want to be able to allow deployments with proper tolerations or explicitly defined node in the `spec` to be able to be scheduled on the arbiter node.

 ### Goals

-- Provide a new node arbiter role type that supports HA but is not a full master
+- Provide a new arbiter node role type that achieves HA but does not act as a full master node.
-- Support installing OpenShift with 2 regular nodes and 1 arbiter node.
+- Support installing OpenShift with 2 master nodes and 1 arbiter node.
-- The arbiter node hardware requirement will be lower than regular nodes.
+- The arbiter node hardware requirements will be lower than regular nodes in both cost and performance.
+Customers can use devices on the market from OEMs like Dell that supply an all in one unit with 2 compute and 1 lower powered compute for this deployment scenario.
+- Moving from 2 + 1 to a conventional 3 node cluster

 ### Non-Goals

 The below goals are not intended to be worked on now, but might be expansion ideas for future features.

-- Running the arbiter node offsite
+- Running the arbiter node offsite.
-- Running the arbiter node as a VM local to the cluster
+- Running a virtualized arbiter node on the same cluster.
-- Having a single arbiter supporting multiple clusters
+- Having a single arbiter supporting multiple clusters.
-- Moving from 2 + 1 to conventional 3 node cluster

 ## Proposal